Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 * etc..

 ### Inbuilt exception handling for test cases
-Arpitos handles Exception and Throwable during test case execution.
+Artos handles Exception and Throwable during test case execution.
 In any Exception event, test case will be marked as failed and next test case executon will be attempted.

 ### TimeTracking
-Arpitos track time per test case and for entire test suit execution.
+Artos track time per test case and for entire test suit execution.
 * Individual test case duration can be found in summary log file.
 * TestSuite duration can be found in summary log file and general log file.